 - a.
 GENERAL.
-The Agency shall provide the owner of the project notice of noncompliance as set forth in Section 1.42-5(e)(2) of the Treasury Regulations and notice to the Internal Revenue Service as set forth in Section 1.42-5(e)(3) of the Treasury Regulations. - b.
-NOTICE TO OWNER.
-The Agency shall provide prompt written notice to the owner of a project if the Agency does not receive the certification described in Section c.
+The Agency shall provide the owner of the project notice of noncompliance as set forth in Section 1.42-5(e)(2) of the Treasury Regulations and notice to the Internal Revenue Service as set forth in Section 1.42-5(e)(3) of the Treasury Regulations. - NOTICE TO OWNER.
+The Agency shall provide prompt written notice to the owner of a project if the Agency does not receive the certification described in Section 9.2.a hereof or discovers in an audit, inspection or review, or in some other manner, that the project is not in compliance with the Section 42 of the Code. - c.
 NOTICE TO INTERNAL REVENUE SERVICE.
-Within 45 days after the expiration of the correction period, the Agency will file Form 8823, Low-Income Housing Credit Agencies Report of Noncompliance, with the Internal Revenue Service (as described in Section 9.5 hereof, including extensions permitted under that paragraph).
+Within 45 days after the expiration of the correction period, the Agency will file Form 8823, Low-Income Housing Credit

+Agencies Report of Noncompliance, with the Internal Revenue Service (as described in Section 9.5 hereof, including extensions permitted under that paragraph).
 The Agency must check the appropriate box on Form 8823 indicating the nature of the noncompliance or failure to certify and indicating whether or not the owner corrected the noncompliance or failure to certify.
 If the Agency reports on Form 8823 that a building is entirely out of compliance and will not be in compliance at any time in the future, the Agency need not file Form 8823 in subsequent years to report that building's noncompliance.